SharSrivastava87/TSADepression/README.md

    ```

 1. Version One of Bespoke Model

-- This inital model followed our general outline of architecture but included shallow layers
+- This initial model followed our general outline of architecture but included shallow layers.
-- We choose to start simple and build up inorder to scale to our hardware capabillities and see if a bespoke model can adequatley predict values
+- We chose to start simple and build up in order to scale to our hardware capabilities and see if a bespoke model could adequately predict values.
-- Folowing 50 epochs of training, the best checkpoint from this iteration yeilded (Mean Absolute Error) MAE's of 4.571 and 3.712 with consistently tapering loss
+- Following 50 epochs of training, the best checkpoint from this iteration yielded Mean Absolute Errors (MAEs) of 4.571 and 3.712 with consistently tapering loss.
-- However, this model was still fairly naive as it often predicted the mean with slight alterations
+- However, this model was still fairly naive as it often predicted the mean with slight alterations.

 ```python